tas50/killerbee/DEVELOPMENT.md

 All tools must accept standard command line flags and be parsed by `argparse`.
 See an existing tool like `zbdump` for examples of expected flags.

-Tools should be prefixed by `zb` in the name if they operate on IEEE 802.15.4 or ZigBee RF/PCAP/etc.
+Tools should be prefixed by `zb` in the name if they operate on IEEE 802.15.4 or Zigbee RF/PCAP/etc.
 They may be prefixed instead by `kb` if they are tools to setup/configure KillerBee itself.

 Contributions